nagrawa6/Wildfire/Readme.md

 5. Land Surface Temperature during the Day (LST Day)
 6. Land Surface Temperature during the Night (LST Night)

-Normalized Difference Vegetation Index (NDVI) and Enhanced Vegetation Index (EVI) characterize the global range of vegetation states.
-Leaf Area Index (LAI) is defined as the one-sided green leaf area per unit ground area.
-Fraction of Photosynthetically Active Radiation (FPAR) is the solar radiation (400-700 nm) absorbed by green vegetation.
-Satellite derived Land Surface Temperature (LST) during the Day and Night are commonly used to monitor global temperature changes.

-For each wildfire occurrence in the Fire database, the above six key variables NDVI, EVI, LAI, FPAR, LST Day, and LST Night were obtained from MODIS.
-These were filtered and normalized to compute each of the six variable annual averages leading up to three years before each wildfire occurrence.
-The resulting 18 variable averages were inputted into six selected machine learning models to analyze model accuracy for large wildfire classification and to identify variable importance for each model.
+Five atmospheric variables from ERA5 at four pressure levels (300, 500, 700, and 850 hPa) were used:
+1. u component of wind
+2. v component of wind
+3. relative humidity
+4. temperature
+5. geopotential

+Environmental and atmospheric are both drivers of wildfire activity.
+However, the impact of environmental variables on wildfire spread build up over the long-term while instantaneous atmospheric variables influence wildfire behavior in the short-term.

+Therefore, for each wildfire occurrence, MODIS data up to three years prior to the wildfire start date was processed and three annual averages leading up to the wildfire occurrence were computed, as opposed to monthly averages, in order to eliminate seasonal variations within each environmental variable.
+The 20 instantaneous ERA5 atmospheric reanalysis data at the wildfire start date was obtained.
+This leads to a total of 38 variables.

 ### Model Selection:
-The resulting dataset of environmental variables was tested on six different machine learning classification models (Logistic Regression, Decision Tree, Random Forest, XGBoost, KNN, and SVM) to determine their accuracy in predicting large wildfires.
+The resulting dataset of 38 variables was tested on six different machine learning classification models (Logistic Regression, Decision Tree, Random Forest, XGBoost, KNN, and SVM) to determine their accuracy in predicting large wildfires.
 The results from the modeling process were evaluated for (i) model accuracy analysis, (ii) model validation, and (iii) identification of important variables among the 18 variables used in this research.

 ### Model Accuracy Analysis:
 For each of the three models, the accuracy score was determined by how many classifications the model correctly predicted out of the total number of predictions through 10 k-fold cross validation